 Today’s customers want great, personalized multi-modal experiences.
 In fact, nearly 85% of shoppers want to be recognized, and their digital experience tailored as much as possible.
 To keep up with these expectations, 63% of brands rely on journey maps to improve their customer experience (CX).

 Journey mapping is more than just a trend on the rise, but many brands still shy away from it as a strategy because it seems difficult to do.
 In reality, it is simple.
 At its core, journey mapping is about observing behaviors to inform business strategies.
-Brands already investing in customer journey mapping are seeing increased revenue, reduced costs and stronger engagement as a result.
+Brands already investing in customer journey mapping are seeing increased revenue, reduced costs, and stronger engagement.

 Journey mapping allows brands to connect channels and touchpoints and develop a clear, holistic view of their customer to identify opportunities to enhance the experience.
 Armed with a complete view of interactions and outcomes, brands can execute an effective strategy for journey mapping to improve the current experiences and drive digital innovation.
 Below are four steps to get journey mapping right: